 If you find yourself the victim of a slip and fall accident, document the conditions at the scene before snow and ice melt or get cleared away.
 Write your own account of what happened and see if you can get any witness statements.

-If you believe you have a claim, bring it to the slip and fall lawyers at Trantolo & Trantolo.
+If you believe you have a claim, bring it to the Connecticut slip and fall lawyer at Trantolo & Trantolo.
 For more information, contact us today.